kevinbluer/bento/README.md

 # Bento 🍱

-Truffle box that provides examples of the various ways in which you can extend Truffle's functionality through exec scripts, plugins, etc.
+A Truffle box that explores the various ways in which you can extend Truffle's functionality through exec scripts, plugins, etc.

-> Warning - Copious emojis have been used in the creation of this box
+> Warning - Copious emojis have been used in the preparation of this box

 ## Executable Scripts